ciresdem/cudem/README.md

 ```

 ## Extras
-- If on Windows, install windows-curses with pip inside conda environment
+- If on Windows, install windows-curses with pip

 ```
 git config --global http.sslVerify false